 The FBI made a similar request of Wickr in 2012.
 The agency didn’t get into specifics with Nico, they simply requested a backdoor into the app.
 They wanted access to the personal details of Wickr users.
 They were were turned down.

 Nico says that Wickr’s refusal to accede to the demand was influenced by her work at DEF CON, where she was shown firsthand how easily lawful intercept machines could be broken into.
-She realised the ease with which the code could be used for wrong.
+She realized the ease with which the code could be used for wrong.

 “I told the FBI agent that I’d been taught how to break into these machines, and as soon as you understand how easily that can happen, it’s clear that a backdoor for the good guys is always a backdoor for the bad guys,” says Nico.